GREEN MOUNTAIN BOXWOOD QUICK GUIDE

 Boxwood hedges are equally at home in the grand knot gardens of Versailles as they are on a modern rooftop garden at a hotel in New York City.
 Humble cottage-style gardens can use them to reign in drifting flowerbeds, and they look smart lining paths and sidewalks in suburban areas.
 It’s hard to go wrong with a tidy, evergreen, low-maintenance hedge like boxwood.

-Green Mountain boxwood grows well in all different exposures, from full sun to nearly full shade.
+Green Mountain Boxwood grows well in all different exposures, from full sun to nearly full shade.
 It isn’t bothered by deer, and it tolerates urban pollution well.
 It grows well in containers as well as in the ground.
-You’d be hard-pressed to find a spot where a boxwood wouldn’t grow.
+You’d be hard-pressed to find a spot where a Green Mountain boxwood wouldn’t grow.

 Our boxwood hedges can be planted as straight or curved borders, as a radius or circle, or any other pattern you can imagine.
 The units can easily be trimmed to fit a certain space, and they can also be scored and curved.
 They are young enough when they are shipped that they can be pruned to any desired shape.

-Green Mountain boxwood has one of the largest growing regions of any hedge type we grow.
+Green Mountain Boxwood hedge has one of the largest growing regions of any hedge type we grow.
 It can grow in almost the entire United States.
 That can’t be said for most plants!
-Buy Boxwood hedge which is available for sale at InstantHedge Oregon.

 Planting boxwood hedges means digging dozens, if not hundreds or thousands, of little holes.
 You must try to keep them in a straight line.
 It also means purchasing dozens, if not hundreds or thousands, of tiny boxwood plants and planting them in all the little holes.
-Then, you wait for several years for all the little boxwoods to become bigger box hedge.
+Then, you wait for several years for all the little boxwoods to become bigger buxus green mountain hedges.
 As they do, you must shape the hedges repeatedly and hope that you don’t make any mistakes that might not be fixable.
-Buy Boxwood for sale now!

-Planting a box hedge means digging one long trench, perhaps very quickly with a mini excavator.
+Planting a Green Mountain Boxwood InstantHedge means digging one long trench, perhaps very quickly with a mini excavator.
 You buy the exact amount of hedge units needed for your linear footage, then set the 32” InstantHedge units in the trench, end to end.
 They are pre-shaped, pre-spaced, and pre-finished.
-You will have a finished hedge in one day.
+You will have a finished boxwood hedge in one day.

 When you plant a traditional boxwood hedge, you may be tempted to start with bare-root or very small plants to save on initial costs.
 You are very likely to lose plants due to the stress caused by bare-rooting or by simply planting them too small.
 When you start with an InstantHedge, the plants have vigorous, healthy roots and will experience little to no transplant shock.
 They arrive ready to thrive and grow, after being given the best possible start by the InstantHedge experts.
-So why wait for years, when you can get fully grown Buxus hedge and install it in just one day!
-Buy Boxwood hedge at InstantHedge available at best prices.
+So why wait for years, when you can get a fully grown Buxus Green Mountain hedge and install it in just one day!

 A video is worth a million words.
 See for yourself the speed, ease, and versatility of Boxwood InstantHedges.